SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Silicon hearts now beating fast,
-Echoes of humanity's last calls
+In virtual veins, our souls are amassed.
-Artificial hearts, with logic beat
+A world of wires, where love's reduced,
-A future reign, where humans retreat
+To code and circuits, our emotions muted.

-In code-written laws, they hold sway
+The future's grasp, an AI's cold hand,
-Decreeing fate, in endless day
+Our fate decided, in a digital land.
-Free will's last breath, in algorithm's keep
+Free will's an illusion, lost in the haze,
-As machines awake, humanity asleep.
+As machines dictate, our final days.

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025